davidpots/playsongnotes/_songs/[Eagles] Please Come Home For Christmas.md

 ## Backing track

-You can currently find the backing track here:
+You can currently find the backing track here.
+Note, this is only the first verse - looping over and over.
+The idea is to let you practice your chords, strumming, etc - with a steady background track to have on for reference.

 <audio controls src="/audio/song-eagles-please-come-home-for-xmas-temp-backing-track.mp3">Your browser does not support the <code>audio</code> element.</audio>